-To export to China of medicine, food and agricultural products, mechanic and electronic goods exporters have to get Security License and meet other regulatory requirements.
+To export medicine, food and agricultural products, mechanical and electronic goods to China, exporters have to get a Security License and meet other regulatory requirements.

-Thus, there must be a constant communication between MOFCOM and Russian exporters for timely products licensing.
+Thus, there must be constant communication between MOFCOM and Russian exporters for timely product licensing.

 China uses anti-dumping measures against Russian polymers in primary forms.
-The level of anti-dumping duties fluctuates and depends on the producer.
-These measures are in force until 21.04.2021 with ability of prolongation.
+The level of anti-dumping duties varies and depends on the producer.
+These measures are in force until April 21, 2021 with the possibility of prolongation.

-Conclusion: Chinese market is dramatically important for Russian exporters.
-The first priority is to abolish embargo for wheat, rice, corn and other corns' imports from Russian regions.
-The secondary task is to get maximum information about market regulation in China by EEC-PRC negotiations for non-preferential agreement.
-Also it will be useful to start a regular series of information events for exporters in both countries: PRC and RF involving Chinese experts and officials.
+In conclusion, the Chinese market is important for Russian exporters.
+The first priority is to abolish import bans for wheat, rice, and corn imports from Russian regions.
+The secondary task is to get maximum information about market regulation in China through the provisions of Agreement on trade and economic cooperation between EAEU and PRC.
+It would also be useful to start a regular series of information events for exporters in both countries involving Chinese experts and officials.

-Trade barriers of Japan
+Japanese Trade barriers

-Japan is one of the most attractive partners of Russia: Japanese investors are likely to invest in technological industries, ready to transfer technologies and due to that gradually balance the Chinese influence in the region.
+Japan is one of the most attractive partners of Russia: Japanese investors are likely to invest in technological industries and they are ready to transfer technologies and gradually balance the Chinese influence in the region.
 As many experts expect more acute Japan-China competition in the future26, Russia will have more opportunities to attract Japanese investments and consumers.